Daemonlord92/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+JSON web tokens have cryptographic signatures, and that’s not the case with session cookies.
+JSON web tokens are stateless because claims are stored client-side, rather than in the server’s memory.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+It hashes the password before it is store it a random mathical algroryth

 3. How are unit tests different from integration and end-to-end testing?

+Unit testing efficiently checks for the functions or calculations that provide resulting data—a numerical value, a text string, etc. End-to-end testing tests all layers of the application at once; it's best-suited to make sure buttons, forms, changes, links, and generally entire workflows function without problems.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+It ensures the the function and models written will not regress as the application continues with its life.